KirichenkoDmitry/MagicPaper/README.md

 An iOS app which displays an interactive newspaper using ARKit.

 ## Description
-In this application were used features of ARKit 2 to turn an ordinary newspapers into magical newspapers, that play the content that's relevant to the image that gets detected, turning a boring old newspaper into something really interesting,and it really livens up the experience of reading newspaper.
+In this application were used features of ARKit 2 to turn an ordinary newspapers into magical newspapers, that play the content that's relevant to the image that gets detected, turning a boring old newspaper into something really interesting, and it really livens up the experience of reading newspaper.